jkaagh/drinking-game-real/README.md

 ### Technicalities
 Please note that the login system is only temporary and will be replaced with a normal user authentication system once the app is developed for public use.
 Features such as a deck browser with sharing, rating, and copying will also be added.

-Frontend created with React and TailwindCSS.
-Backend created with Node.js, Express, MongoDB.
+- Frontend created with React and TailwindCSS.
+- Backend created with Node.js, Express, MongoDB.
 Hosted on https://render.com.
+- Many hours of work and life expectancy spared with OpenAI ChatGPT.